grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 		* an accessible novel is more likely to be something you could sell/build a fanbase
 	* maybe keep the style experiments for reference when you later go back to write filthy scum
 		* and the submarine novel is just accessible and readable, with occasional elements of that style?
-		* a more stylized one is more likely to push you in the macarthur direction, but that can come later.
+		* a more stylized one is more likely to push you in a more award-winning type direction, but that can come later
 	* do both?!
 	* Go for descriptive renderings of sounds, and on the rare occasions it merits it, sights
 	* I'm not sure the sub novel can be all the things you want it to be